 - Remove from the oil and set on a paper towel-lined baking sheet.
 Place in a 200°F oven to keep warm while you make the remaining fried doughs.

-- Serve warm, with maple syrup or cider syrup; confectioners' sugar, or cinnamon sugar; or the topping of your choice — some folks enjoy a savory version, with marinara sauce and cheese.
+- Serve warm, with maple syrup or cider syrup; confectioners' sugar, or cinnamon sugar; or the topping of your choice.